 In May, 2007, Rickles best-selling memoir, titled Rickles’ Book, was released by Simon & Schuster.
 Later that year, Mr. Warmth: The Don Rickles Project, a documentary about and starring Rickles, directed by John Landis, made its debut on HBO and is currently available on DVD.
 The documentary won two Emmys, one for Outstanding Variety, Music or Comedy Special and the other for “Individual Performance,” where Don bested a number of comedic talents including David Letterman, Jon Stewart and Stephen Colbert.

 In 2008, Rickles’ second book for Simon & Schuster, Rickles’ Letters was released.
 The following year, he appeared on Kathy Griffin’s popular series, My Life on the D-List to help Kathy fulfill one of her mother’s “bucket list” wishes.
 In 2010, he appeared as a talking rose in a commercial during Super Bowl XLIV and also made an appearance later that year on the Daytime Emmys.

 In 2011, Rickles joined Joe Pesci in an oft-seen commercial for Snickers candy bar.
 Also in 2011, he made a surprise appearance in a “cliff-hanger” episode as the “thought to be dead” husband of Betty White’s character on the TV Land comedy Hot In Cleveland.
 Later in the year, he returned to that show for the “payoff.”

-Rickles’ style is never mean-spirited and it’s all just part of the act.
-In reality, most know him to be quite genial and pleasant.
-It has been said that being “insulted” by Rickles is like “wearing a badge of honor.”
-He’s known for saying the word “anyway” following most of his comedic insults.
-This is widely regarded as one of Rickles’ classic comedic tactics that contribute to his impeccable sense of timing.
+Rickles’ style was never mean-spirited and it was all just part of the act.
+In reality, most knew him to be quite genial and pleasant.
+It has been said that being “insulted” by Rickles was like “wearing a badge of honor.”
+He was known for often saying the word “anyway” following his comedic insults.
+This is widely regarded as one of Rickles’ classic comedic tactics that contributed to his impeccable sense of timing.